scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader

-Scalar DB Schema Loader creates and deletes Scalar DB schemas (namespaces and tables) on the basis of a provided schema file.
+Scalar DB Schema Loader creates, deletes and repairs Scalar DB schemas (namespaces and tables) on the basis of a provided schema file.
 Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter to `true` in the schema file.

 There are two ways to specify general CLI options in Schema Loader:
   - Pass a Scalar DB configuration file and database/storage-specific options additionally.
   - Pass the options without a Scalar DB configuration (Deprecated).

-Note that this tool supports only basic options to create/delete a table.
+Note that this tool supports only basic options to create/delete/repair a table.
 If you want to use advanced features of the database, please alter your tables after creating them with this tool.

 # Usage